IBM/openshift-workshop-was/setup/README.md

 ![clusters](images/Clusters.jpg)

-- On the next page with your cluster summary information, cick `Openshift Web Console` (the blue button on the upper right corner) to access to the console for your cluster.
+- On the next page with your cluster summary information, cick `OpenShift web console` (the blue button on the upper right corner) to access to the console for your cluster.

 ![console](images/Console_update.jpg)